bdubb27/dotenv-finder/README.md

-# find-dotenv-file
+# dotenv-finder

-find-dotenv-file is a simple function that traverses the process.mainModule.paths attempting to locate a `.env` file.
+dotenv-finder is a simple function that traverses the process.mainModule.paths attempting to locate a `.env` file.

 Works best with [dotenv]( https://github.com/motdotla/dotenv) by [motdotla]( https://github.com/motdotla).